 A. Workshop Sessions will consist of a mix of group lecture, discussion and round-robin review; the round-robin review component will involve personalized instruction in a group setting.
 During song writing assignment times, the instructor will be available for some one-to-one feedback and instruction.

-Testimonial on Dean Friedman at the French House Party: Open PDF
+Testimonial on previous French House Party Songwriting course: Open PDF

 For further information, to check availability or to book call Moira Martingale on